-- Fog and rain can hamper a pilot's visibility.
-Daily flight cancellations/delays increase by a factor of 2-3 during fog and rain events in the morning, and by a factor of 3-4 if these events continue throughout the day. - Lightning has a considerable effect on aeroplane safety.
+- Wind factors influence the ascending and descending of aeroplanes.
+These factors include inter alia: i) extreme wind speeds, which delay the departure of aircrafts and prevent aircrafts from landing at the designated airport; and ii) strong crosswinds, which increase the probability of accidents.
+In a scenario where two winds move in opposite directions, wind shear a small whirling mass of air is created, causing turbulence.
+Wind shear can have particularly disruptive effects when an aeroplane is close to the ground. - Icing negatively affects steering through the slow build-up of ice on the outside surface of the aeroplane. - Fog and rain can hamper a pilot's visibility.
+Daily flight cancellations/delays increase by a factor of 2-3 during fog and rain events in the morning, and by a factor of 3-4 if these events continue throughout the day232. - Lightning has a considerable effect on aeroplane safety.
 When lightning is detected, the crew is likely to request a deviation from the planned route.
-Although rerouting may cause delays, the cost and safety implications for lightning strikes to the aircraft - resulting in severe damage to sensitive equipment on board - exceeds the cost associated with this delay.
+Although rerouting may cause delays, the cost and safety implications for lightning strikes to the aircraft resulting in severe damage to sensitive equipment on board exceeds the cost associated with this delay.
 As is common with fog and rain, lightning can also occur in localised areas and over narrow timeframes.
 Consequently, it is important that in areas where lightning poses a considerable risk to safety, weather information has high resolution both spatially and temporally.